5 Habits That Separate People Who Age Well From Those Who Don’t

 Habit ThreeThey manage inflammation before it manages them

-- Eat in ways that don’t chronically spike insulin.
-Blood sugar dysregulation is one of the most powerful drivers of systemic inflammation.
-Every meal is either adding fuel to that fire or helping to put it out.
+• Eat in ways that don’t chronically spike insulin.
+Blood-sugar dysregulation is one of the most powerful drivers of systemic inflammation.
+Every meal either adds fuel to that fire or helps put it out.

-- Address stress as a biological issue, not just an emotional one.
-Chronic psychological stress elevates cortisol, which drives inflammation, disrupts sleep, suppresses immune function, and accelerates biological aging.
+• Address stress as a biological issue, not just an emotional one.
+Chronic psychological stress elevates cortisol, which drives inflammation, disrupts sleep, and accelerates biological aging.

 The Upstream Approach